Synchronous Disaster Recovery

 This topic explains how to install a stretched Portworx cluster and achieve synchronous disaster recovery (DR).
 It demonstrates how to failover and failback applications between two clusters.

-To deploy synchronous DR (also known as Metro DR) setup, you must install a single stretched Portworx cluster across two clusters.
-A single Portworx cluster spans across an on-premise environment with a maximum latency of 10 ms.
+To deploy a synchronous DR (also known as Metro DR) setup, you must install a single stretched Portworx cluster across two clusters.
+A single Portworx cluster spans an on-premises environment with a maximum round-trip latency of 10 ms.

 - Cluster-wide operators are not migrated as part of a DR migration if they are not installed in the same namespace as the applications you want to migrate (for example, in OpenShift, the operator installation defaults to the

 openshift-operatorsnamespace).
-As a result, after migration, you will not be able to scale up or down your applications on the destination cluster usingstorkctl. - Synchronous DR is supported on the following platforms with vSphere cloud drive configurations:
+As a result, after migration, you will not be able to scale up or down your applications on the destination cluster usingstorkctl. - In a Synchronous DR setup:

 - The maximum supported replication factor is

-2. - The sharedv4 service volumes are not supported in the Portworx cluster.
+2. - Portworx does not support sharedv4 service volumes in the cluster.

 - The maximum supported replication factor is